GODMASTER841/CrosshairX-launcher/README.md

 --------------------------------------
 NOTES: maybe your key board not work properly some times in windows user login and reason of this is microsoft game bar do not optimized run before user login
-(but your mouse work 100% of time) this installer help u about launching CrosshairX launcher and closing automatically
+(but your mouse work 100% of time)
 -----------------------------
 Note: maybe you got some error from windows and reason is i didnt register my app
 ---------------------------------------------------------------------------------